HibberdLab/transrate/_src/metrics.md

 ## Read mapping metrics

 Read mapping metrics are based on aligning the reads used in the assembly to the assembled contigs.
-These are a way of determining how well the assembly is supported by the original experimental evidence, and can be very useful overall quality metrics.
-However, they should not be considered alone, as read mapping metrics can be high for very fragmented assemblies.

-These metrics can be useful for optimising your assembly.
-In particular, we want to maximise the proportion of the read pairs that map to the contigs successfully and in a biologically plausible way.
+These are by far the most useful metrics - better even than comparison to a reference.
+This is because the reads contain a wealth of information that is specific to the organism you sequenced, and this information can be used to evaluate confidence in each base and contig in the assembly.

+If you want to optimise your assembly, we suggest using read-mapping metrics.

-When you include the `--left` and `--right` options, Transrate will map the provided reads to the assembly using Bowtie2 and inspect the results.
-It will output something like:
+When you include the `--left` and `--right` options, Transrate will do the following:

+1. map the provided reads to the assembly using [SNAP](snap.cs.berkeley.edu)
+2. infer the most likely contig of origin for any multi-mapping reads with [eXpress](bio.math.berkeley.edu/eXpress/)
+3. inspect the resulting alignments and use them to evaluate confidence each base and contig in the assembly

 ```
 Read mapping metrics: